ergon/airlock-helm-charts/charts/microgateway/README.md

 With the TLS termination type "Passthrough", HTTPS traffic is sent directly to the Microgateway, without decrypting it on the route.
 Therefore, no certificates need to be configured on the Route and termination takes place in the Microgateway.

-  To setup Passthrough TLS termination, use the following configuraion:
+  To setup Passthrough TLS termination, use the following configuration:
   ```
   route:
     enabled: true